RN-BSN Application and Requirements

 View the specific educational standards and personal qualifications you'll need for consideration of your application.

 You must reside in the following states:

-- Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Maine, Michigan, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Dakota, Ohio, South Carolina, Texas, or Virginia.
+- Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Michigan, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Dakota, Ohio, South Carolina, Texas, or Virginia.

 You must hold a diploma or ADN nursing degree, with at least 60 transferable credit hours of course work, from a program of nursing that is accredited by national or regional accreditation body that is recognized by CHEA/DOE.

 - Have a course in general chemistry, inorganic chemistry, microbiology or pathophysiology.
 If students have not taken a course in general chemistry, inorganic chemistry, microbiology or pathophysiology, nursing pathophysiology must be taken online at TUN during the regular program course of study and prior to enrolling in Health Assessment.

 - Nevada and US constitution courses must be completed prior to graduation as this is a state-mandated requirement.

 - Hold an active unencumbered RN license in your state of residence/clinical rotations and that state must be listed as one of the eligible states listed under residence requisites